 This is a calculator that I discovered via a web search, and could very well be my favorite retirement calculator in this list.
-To start, it allows for early retirement projections (ie. earlier than age 50), and there is only one straight forward input page required before the calculations are made.
+To start, it allows for early retirement projections (ie. earlier than age 50), and there is only one straightforward input page required before the calculations are made.
 Once the calculations are made, the results are very detailed with income and assets broken down by year.

 On the downside, there is no input field for spousal assets but you can get around this by entering family totals for the asset fields.
 Where other calculators allow for early redemption of CPP, this one assumes that you start at age 65.
 Since this calculator provides so much detail in the results, I could pick it apart more than the other calculators.
 For one, it assumes that you want to spend your non-registered assets first, then TFSA, then RRSP.
 This may not be exactly what you desire.
 Also, another bug is that it doesn’t account for RRIF rules where your RRSP needs to be converted to an RRIF by the age of 71 which also means forced withdrawals.

 And finally, a general weakness for all of these calculators is taxation.
-In this case, this calculator assumes that all non-registered withdrawals will be tax free.
-However in reality, the account will face taxation on dividends, capital gains, and possibly interest.
+In this case, this calculator assumes that all non-registered withdrawals will be tax-free.
+However, in reality, the account will face taxation on dividends, capital gains, and possibly interest.

-- My favorite of the bunch!
+- My favourite of the bunch!

 - Allows for early retirement projections